 Asbestos roofing was cost-effective, provided great insulation and was easy to install, making it a favourite for builders across the country, especially during the post-war housing boom.

-When it comes to identifying asbestos roof sheets, your first port of call is to note when your property was constructed.
+When it comes to identifying asbestos roof sheets, the time the property was constructed and ag age of the building can be an indicator.
 If it was during the 20th century, prior to 1999, then it is possible that your property features an asbestos roof.
-Additionally, look out for textured, corrugated or fibrous type roofing materials, as these are also likely (although not always) asbestos.
+Additionally, look out for textured, corrugated or fibrous type roofing materials, as these are also likely to contain asbestos.

 The only way to tell for certain is to contact an asbestos surveyor to arrange a survey or targeted sampling of the materials.
 These will involve the collection of samples for lab analysis at an accredited laboratory to analyse the sample under the microscope.